neuronsimulator/nrn/docs/install/python_wheels.md

 ```
 where `<tag>` is:
 * `latest` for official publishing (after merging related PR)
-* `feature-name` for updates (for local testing or for PR testing purposes where you can temporarily publish the tag on DockerHub and tweak Azure CI pipelines to use it)
+* `feature-name` for updates (for local testing or for PR testing purposes where you can temporarily publish the tag on DockerHub and tweak Azure CI pipelines to use it - refer to `Job: 'ManyLinuxWheels'` in [azure-pipelines.yml](../../azure-pipelines.yml) )

 ### Pushing to DockerHub